Continuing Education for Paraprofessionals in Healthcare, Education & Community Services

 This 12-workshop continuing education curriculum is designed for paraprofessionals in healthcare, education, and community services — including Traditional Health Workers, Peer Support Specialists, Behavioral Health Skills Trainers, and frontline paraprofessionals across helping disciplines.
 Each workshop is aligned to OHA THW core competencies and built around the real challenges of frontline paraprofessional work.

 Workshops are organized into six thematic areas covering crisis response, trauma-informed practice, digital behavioral health, systems navigation, communication skills, and workforce wellness.
-All sessions are delivered in-person — either at our Salem location or at your agency — using interactive, hands-on methods including role-play, case studies, and small group practice.
-On-demand online access coming soon.
+All sessions are available online through our learning platform — study anytime, anywhere at your own pace.
+Use them for individual professional development or as a comprehensive 12-course certification series.

 Click any course to view the description and learning objectives